edulis8/chatterbox-client/README.md

 - jQuery app
 - test Specs files.

-#### Chatterbox app - Jquery version

-The app allows the user to chose rooms and fetch/post messages from and to a parse based API backend.

 ## Install:

 The project rely on bower for managing external libraries and dependencies, so be sure to first:

 `bower install`

-to run it, simply open `./client/index<type>.html` with your browser.
-In particular:

-- `./client/indexJQuery.html`
-- `./client/indexBacknone.html`
-- `./client/indexBacknoneES6.html`

 Make sure to have a valid config.js inside the env folder.